-This is not a time to battle over how to hold the pencil.
-It is a time to take a step back and look at the activity together with a much slower pace.
+It is time to take a step back and look at the activity together at a much slower pace.

-If your preschooler is not holding their pencil with a tripod grasp, then it may be because they got in a habit of holding the pencil the wrong way, weak hand strength, and perhaps not enough exposure.
+- If your preschooler is not holding their pencil with a tripod grasp, then it may be because they got in the habit of keeping the pencil the wrong way, weak hand strength, and perhaps not enough exposure.

-Focus on above strategies for proper grasp and make writing fun!
+- Focus on the above strategies for proper grasp and make writing fun!

 My plan?
 To take one of these activities a day and intentionally work with my three-year-old.

-Activities for Pencil Grip for 3 Years and Older:
+Activities for Pencil Grip for Three Years and Older:

 - MONSTER DOT TO DOT – Days with Grey